arbones/TFM/README.md

-## A Quarto Manuscript Template
+## TFM

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is a TFM using [Quarto Manuscripts](https://quarto.org/docs/manuscripts/authoring/rstudio.html)